conversejs/converse.js/docs/source/setup.rst

 .. note::
     A BOSH server acts as a bridge between HTTP, the protocol of the web, and XMPP, the instant messaging protocol.

-    Converse.js can only communicate via HTTP, but we need to communicate with an XMPP server in order to chat.
+    Converse.js can only communicate via HTTP (or websocket, in which case BOSH can't be used).
+    It cannot open TCP sockets to communicate to an XMPP server directly.

     So the BOSH server acts as a middle man, translating our HTTP requests into XMPP stanzas and vice versa.

 Jack Moffitt has a great `blogpost <http://metajack.im/2008/10/03/getting-attached-to-strophe>`_ about this and even provides an